 - PostgreSQL database: Sentinel has a built-in database that stores Sentinel configuration information, asset and vulnerability data, identity information, incident and workflow status, and so on. - MongoDB database: Stores the Security Intelligence and alerts data. - Elasticsearch: Indexes events and alerts for searching and visualization. - Collector Manager: Collector Manager provides a flexible data collection point for Sentinel.
 The Sentinel installer installs a Collector Manager by default during installation. - Elasticsearch: An optional data storage component to store and index data.
 By default, Sentinel includes an Elasticsearch node.
-If you expect large EPS, more than 2500, you must deploy additional Elasticsearch nodes in a cluster. - Correlation Engine: Correlation Engine processes events from the real-time event stream to determine whether they should trigger any of the correlation rules. - Advisor: Advisor, powered by Security Nexus, is an optional data subscription service that provides device-level correlation between real-time events, from intrusion detection and prevention systems, and from enterprise vulnerability scan results.
-For more information about Advisor, see "Detecting Vulnerabilities and Exploits" in the Sentinel Administration Guide. - Sentinel plug-ins: Sentinel supports a variety of plug-ins to expand and enhance system functionality.
+If you expect large EPS, more than 2500, you must deploy additional Elasticsearch nodes in a cluster. - Correlation Engine: Correlation Engine processes events from the real-time event stream to determine whether they should trigger any of the correlation rules. - Sentinel plug-ins: Sentinel supports a variety of plug-ins to expand and enhance system functionality.
 Some of these plug-ins are preinstalled.
 You can download additional plug-ins and updates from the Sentinel Plug-ins website.
-Sentinel plug-ins include the following: - Collectors - Connectors - · Correlation rules and actions - Reports - iTRAC workflows - Solution packs
+Sentinel plug-ins include the following: - Collectors - Connectors - Correlation rules and actions - Reports - iTRAC workflows - Solution packs